 Exclusion of Materials:

 The Library Director is expressly charged with the legal and professional obligation to execute, in good faith and the highest degree of skills, the collection development policy of the library.
-The Library Director is also professionally obligated to resist with equal good faith, skill, and vigor, the efforts of every person or group, when directed to her, to compel a modification of materials selection or services based upon criteria substantially in conflict with policies established by Library.
+The Library Director is also professionally obligated to resist with equal good faith, skill, and vigor, the efforts of every person or group, when directed to him/her, to compel a modification of materials selection or services based upon criteria substantially in conflict with policies established by Library.

 Some materials may be purchased which are shocking to some users, but if these materials meet the standards of the written selection policy, the interest of the community and are relevant, the librarian is justified in purchasing the books and materials.
 Disapproval of an item by an individual or group should not be the means by which that item is denied to all individuals or groups.